topherchris420/quantum-spin-sound/README.md

 ## 🎵 About

-**Vars Dynamics** is an innovative live coding music platform that combines the power of [Strudel](https://strudel.cc/) with immersive quantum-inspired visualizations.
+**Vers3Dynamics** is an innovative live coding music platform that combines the power of [Strudel](https://strudel.cc/) with immersive quantum-inspired visualizations.
 Create generative music in real-time while experiencing interactive vinyl turntable simulation, advanced audio visualizations, and mesmerizing quantum field animations.

 ## ✨ Features